Human Biology & Med Lab Internships in Morocco

 Accommodation and WiFi

 Living is safe, clean and comfortable.
 In most cases, interns can expect to share a bedroom with up to 4-6 other participants, of the same gender.
 Private bedrooms are not available.
-Bathrooms and common areas are shared and interns are welcome to use the courtyard for relaxing and eating their meals.
-WiFi is provided and laundry is included - usually it will be done once a week.
+Common areas are shared and interns are welcome to use the courtyard for relaxing and eating their meals.
+WiFi is provided.
+Laundry services are not included but accommodation guests can access local services, for clothing to be washed, dried and ironed.
+Expect to budget approximately US$7 per load of 7 kilos.

 Centrally located within Rabat’s Medina, the majority of interns can expect their placements to be within walking distance - just 10-20 minute walk from the Riad.
 This convenient arrangement is made to simply reduce any commute time required via public transportation, as much as possible.
 In the event that a commute is necessary (to either the internship placement or to the central office) then the travel time is usually between 15-20 minutes.
 There are ample public transportation options to utilize, such as buses and taxis.